-The new downtown Blooms, Bluegrass & BBQ Festival is slated for May 3-4.
+The wait is finally over, the new downtown Blooms, Bluegrass & BBQ Festival is slated for Friday and Saturday this week.
 The two-day event is sponsored by the Sweetwater Merchants and Property Owner’s Association.

 Sweetwater Mayor Doyle Lowe is excited for the new event and believes it will be big for Sweetwater.